alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 ### Liquidity provision

-Lastly, it will be useful to know, for example, to determine the slippage limit, how many token-x and token-y must be provided to mint certain number of pool tokens, to burn certain number of pool tokens, or how many pool tokens may be minted or burnt if certain number of token-x and token-y are provided.
-The relevant helper functions are `get-position-given-mint`, `get-position-given-burn` and `get-token-given-position`.
+In certain cases, prior information is necessary to perform operations effectively.
+For example, to determine the slippage limit, you need to know the specific amounts of token-x and token-y required to mint a certain number of pool tokens.
+Additionally, it can be useful to know how many pool tokens can be minted or burnt if a specific amount of token-x and token-y are provided.
+The relevant helper functions for these operations are: `get-position-given-mint`, `get-position-given-burn` and `get-token-given-position`.

 ## Glossary